Pasta-fantasia/elena/README.md

 ## Cycle flow

 1. Load config
-2. For every enabled Strategy
+2. For every enabled StrategyManager
 3. For every enabled bot with at least one enabled tag
 4. Retrieve the bot from disk and instantiate it
 5. MarketReader: